Student Rights and ResponsibilitiesBack To Top

 A student who is recommended for College suspension or expulsion as a disciplinary sanction shall be entitled to a due process hearing according to the following process:

-The Associate Vice President for Student Services shall send a notice to the student specifying the misconduct for which expulsion is being recommended.
+The Vice President for Student Services shall send a notice to the student specifying the misconduct for which expulsion is being recommended.

 - The notice will contain the notification as to the time, date and place of the hearing before the Faculty-Student Review Committee.

 - The Faculty-Student Review Committee shall be composed of three (3) student representatives chosen by the Student Government Association and three (3) faculty chosen by the faculty union leadership.
-The committee shall be chaired by the Associate Vice President for Student Services.
+The committee shall be chaired by the Vice President for Student Services.

-- If the Associate Vice President for Student Services has reasonable cause to believe that danger will be present if the student is permitted on campus, the student may be immediately suspended pending the full hearing.
+- If the Vice President for Student Services has reasonable cause to believe that danger will be present if the student is permitted on campus, the student may be immediately suspended pending the full hearing.

 - If the student ignores or refuses to acknowledge the hearing, the hearing may proceed with the student in absentia.